grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/05 SAML SSO.md

 <Blockquote mod="attention" title="">

-If you remove users from the IdP, they also completely lose access to k6.
+If you remove users from the IdP, they also completely lose access to k6 Cloud.

 </Blockquote>